apssouza22/java-microservice/webapp/README.md

-# angular2-jwt-authentication-example
+# Webapp

-Angular 2 JWT Authentication Example
+This is the front-end of our application.
+It is done using Angular 2

-To see a demo and further details go to http://jasonwatmore.com/post/2016/08/16/angular-2-jwt-authentication-example-tutorial
+## It's not fully working yet.